vishwajeetguru/Country-Dropdown-For-CF7/README.md

 ### Can I use this plugin with other forms besides Contact Form 7?
 - This plugin is specifically designed for Contact Form 7.
 For other forms, custom integration would be required.

----

-By following this documentation, users should be able to install, configure, and use the "Country Dropdown For CF7" plugin effectively.